jeff024/Android_Devops/README.md

 - This functionality can be used for inserting personal exercise record card as an intent in the summary page
 - Demo video can be found in image directory

+<h2>Project 8: Boardcast handeling</h2>

+Broadcasting handelling: can be used for error handelling later